shurik179/personal-robotics-motor-controller/README.md

 controller board, designed by members of Personal Robotics discord server.

-The controller is based on TLE9201 motor driver ICs by Infineon.
+The controller is based on [DRV8874](https://www.ti.com/lit/ds/symlink/drv8874.pdf) motor driver ICs by TI.
 The  key features of this controller are listed below:

-* Support for 2 brushed DC motors, 5-18v
+* Support for 2 brushed DC motors, 5-24v

-* Current limit per channel: 4.5A continuous (with heatsinks), up to 8A peak.
+* Current limit per channel: 4.5A continuous (with heatsinks), current limited

-* Short circuit, undervoltage, and overtemperature protection
+* Overcurrent, undervoltage, and overtemperature protection

 * Support for quadrature encoders for each motor (3.3v)

-* An on-board MCU (RP2040) for reading encoder input and providing variety of closed loop motor control modes
+* An on-board MCU (RP2040) for reading encoder input and providing variety of close loop motor control modes

-* I2C interface for control by a microcontroller or single board computer
+* Serial interface for control by a microcontroller or single board computer

 This repository contains both board design files (as KiCad 6.0 project) and firmware (written using Arduino IDE with Earl Philhower arduino-pico core for RP2040).